Zero-Emission Bus Charging Systems - Insights from Jakarta

 This report illustrates how a city can assess the different charging options and requirements to deploy different electric bus technologies and how they can select a solution appropriate to their circumstances, drawing on analyses’ conducted in Jakarta by the C40 Cities Finance Facility.

-The report’s five key insights are that:
+The report’s four key insights are that:

 - Undertaking a 100% replacement strategy to deploy zero-emission buses exclusively on pre-designated bus route can better enable the operator to reliably evaluate the deployment, ensuring high-quality information for analysis and future decision-making.